fbpx

 Commentary

-Light weight Merino wether hoggets ranged from $70 to $153 with a fleece, medium and heavy weights sold to $163 /head.
-Merino ewe hoggets returned from $70 to $125 for light weights while heavier prime ewes sold from $130 to $176/head.
+Light weight Merino wether hoggets ranged from $40 to $158 while the ewe hoggets returned from $42 to $156 for light weights while heavier prime ewes made $165 to $231/head.

 Tracey Kilner- NLRS